 Engineer briefing at 1730.

 Equipping your RECON Team: Ultimately your team must work together to complete its objectives.
 Win or lose, you will do it together.
 Every team member is recommended to carry: watch, pencil/pen, flashlight, gloves, compass, electrical tape, zip ties, paracord, screwdriver, cutting tools, etc. If in doubt it is better to have it and not need it, than to need it and not have it.

 Team Leader: As leader, it is your job to ensure the safety of your team.
 This operator will be responsible for presenting OPCOM with the teams DZ (Drop Zone) for mission start.
 As acting leader, he is responsible for the team briefing and delegation.
 The operator is responsible for tracking the time and planning the team’s task priority.
 Team authority may still be shared as equals for all real time effects.
 The team leader is responsible for keeping his team alive and completing missions.
 Items issued to the team by OPCOM may be delegated within the team at your discretion.

 Your team will have a list of tasks that are available to complete.
-The list varies every year, but averages about twenty separate tasks.
-Some are harder than others, some take more time, and some are multi-stage tasks.
-If you used your briefing time wisely prior to choosing your teams insertion point (DZ), then you had a plan before your boots hit the ground.
-Either way, decisions will need to be made.
+The list varies every year dependent on the Area of Operation.
+Some tasks are more difficult than others, some take more time, and some are multi-stage tasks.
+Use your briefing time to plan prior to choosing your teams insertion point (DZ), to ensure that you have a plan before your boots hit the ground.
 Your team will decide what tasks to attempt and in what order, or whether or not even to try some of them.